WolframResearch/CSSTools/ForDevelopers.md

 In[] := tokens === CSSTokenize[CSSUntokenize[tokens]]
 Out[] = True
 ```
-To assist parsing of tokens functions like `CSSTokenQ`, `TokenTypeIs` and `AdvancePosAndSkipWhitespace` exist in the CSSTokenizer.wl package.
+To assist parsing of tokens, functions like `CSSTokenQ`, `TokenTypeIs` and `AdvancePosAndSkipWhitespace` exist in the CSSTokenizer.wl package.
 These utility functions were not used in this simpler example.

 ## <a name="example-of-modifying-an-existing-parser"></a>Example of Modifying an Existing Parser